lambdaclass/concrete/examples/base64_cli/FRICTION.md

    paying rent**: the shape "first borrow of a local inside command-dispatch branches" is the CLI-program shape, and no fixture/fuzzer had it.

-4. **`main`'s return value is echoed to stdout and the process exits 0.**
+4. **`main`'s return value was echoed to stdout and the process exited 0.**
-   A CLI tool cannot (a) keep its stdout clean — the trailing `0`/`1` line corrupts piped output (`base64_cli encode x | pbcopy` includes it), or (b) signal failure to the shell — `decode "!!!!"` prints the error but exits 0, so `&&`/`set -e` scripting is broken.
-This is THE gap between "example program" and "usable CLI tool". → pull: compiled `main`'s Int should become the process EXIT CODE, not stdout content.
+   A CLI tool could neither keep its stdout clean when piped nor signal failure to the shell. → pulled and SHIPPED (stage 1): compiled `main`'s return IS the process exit code (8-bit masked), stdout untouched; this tool now pipes cleanly and exits 1 on invalid input.
+Full decision record and the stage-2 end state (`fn main() -> u8 | Unit`) in `docs/MAIN_EXIT_MODEL.md`.

 5. **base64 inline was ~70 lines and easy** — the alphabet/padding logic is
    self-contained.
 The friction was NOT the encoding math; it was everything